stcarrez/ada-ado/docs/Tutorial.md

 database.
 The `Get_Master_session` returns a `Master_Session` object which provides a read-write access to the database.

-In a typical MySQL Master/Slave replication, the `Master_Session` will refer to a connection to the MySQL master while the `Session` will refer to a slave.
+In a typical MySQL or PostgreSQL Master/Slave replication, the `Master_Session` will refer to a connection to the MySQL or PostgreSQL master while the `Session` could refer to a slave.
-With an SQLite database, both sessions will in fact share the same SQLite internal connection.
+With an SQLite or SQLCipher database, both sessions will in fact share the same SQLite internal connection.

 To load or save the user object in the database, we need a `Master_Session`  database connection: